bmad-sim/SpaceCharge.jl/README.md

 ## Getting Started

-- **Examples:** See the `examples/` directory for scripts demonstrating basic usage, GPU acceleration, boundary conditions, and analytical comparisons.
+- **Examples:** See `examples/` for scripts demonstrating basic usage, GPU acceleration, cathode boundary conditions, and analytical comparisons.
 - **Benchmarks:** The `benchmark/` directory contains scripts to evaluate performance on different hardware and problem sizes.
-- **Tests:** The `test/` directory provides a comprehensive suite of tests to ensure correctness and stability.
+- **Tests:** The `test/` directory provides a comprehensive test suite including an analytical comparison against an isotropic Gaussian bunch.
-- **Design:** For architectural details, refer to `DesignDocument.md`.
-- **Development Tasks:** See `TODO.md` for current and planned development work.

 ## Contributing